lsbardel/python-stdnet/sources/examples/registration.txt

 the :class:`Router` as a dictionary of :class:`Manager`::

-    # Crate a Query for Instrument
+    # Create a Query for Instrument
     query = models[Instrument].query()
     #
     # Create a new Instrument and save it to the backend server